-Garbage, recycling, furniture and bulk item collection will occur on ALL holidays EXCEPT Thanksgiving Day and Christmas Day.
+Garbage, recycling, bulky items, white goods, and e-waste collection will occur on ALL holidays EXCEPT Thanksgiving Day and Christmas Day.
 For those two holidays, collection will occur on a one-day delay for the remainder of the week to include a Saturday pick-up.

 To request a 2nd garbage cart or recycling cart, please call the Public Works Department at (704) 920-4200.